lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 To create a new archive press :menuselection:`File --> New` or press :kbd:`Control+N` and a dialog to create a file will be created.
 To choose what to name the file type the name in the :guilabel:`File name` field.
 To choose a password for your archive type in the :guilabel:`Password` field.
 Then to make the archive press :guilabel:`Save`.
 To add a file to the archive :menuselection:`Edit --> Add file`.
 To select which file to add navigate to it and press the :guilabel:`Open` button.
 To add an entire folder of files :menuselection:`Edit --> Add Folder` and select the folder you want and then press :guilabel:`Open`.

 To reload the view of the archive press :kbd:`F5` or :menuselection:`View --> Reload`.
 To view the whole direcotry tree press :kbd:`Control+ Shift +Down arrow` or :menuselection:`View --> Expand`.
 To view just the top level of directory tree press :kbd:`Control + Shift + Up arrow` or :menuselection:`View --> Collapse`.
+To search for files press :kbd:`Control +F` or :menuselection:`View --> Filter`.
+Type what you want to search for in the textbox at the bottom.
+To hide searching press :kbd:`Control+F` or :menuselection:`View --> Filter` again.

 Version
 -------